Flare: Chemistry

 Flares produce their light through the combustion of a pyrotechnic composition.
 The ingredients are varied, but often based on strontium nitrate, potassium nitrate, or potassium perchlorate, mixed with a fuel such as charcoal, sulfur, sawdust, aluminium, magnesium, or a suitable polymeric resin.
 Flares may be colored by the inclusion of pyrotechnic colorants.
-Calcium flares are used underwater to illuminate submerged objects. *Note- Fusees manufactured in the United States no longer use potassium perchlorate as an oxidizer and do not contain aluminium or magnesium.
+Calcium flares are used underwater to illuminate submerged objects.

 Perchlorate flare health issues

 Many in-service colored signal flares and spectrally balanced decoy flares contain perchlorate oxidizers.
 Perchlorate, a type of salt in its solid form, dissolves and moves rapidly in groundwater and surface water.
 Even in low concentrations in drinking water supplies, perchlorate is known to inhibit the uptake of iodine by the thyroid gland.
 While there are currently no US federal drinking water standards for perchlorate, some states have established public health goals or action levels, and some are in the process of establishing state maximum contaminant levels.
 For example, the US Environmental Protection Agency has studied the impacts of perchlorate on the environment as well as drinking water.
 California has also issued guidance regarding perchlorate use.

 US courts have taken action regarding the use of perchlorate in manufacturing pyrotechnic devices such as flares.
-For example, in 2003, a federal district court in California found that the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) applied because perchlorate is ignitable and therefore a “characteristic” hazardous waste.
+For example, in 2003, a federal district court in California found that the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) applied because perchlorate is ignitable and therefore a "characteristic" hazardous waste.
+Flares manufactured in the United States no longer use potassium perchlorate as an oxidizer and do not contain aluminium or magnesium.